gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I find a few more bones on the stones beside the pool at the bottom of the steps.
 They don't look human.
 The creatures I killed must have thought Cup's remains tasted special.
 Or maybe his ghost nudged them somehow, trying to get his bones up to the light.
-Ghosts do that, or so I've been told---a puff of breath, a featherweight push, things so small that you're never even sure they're real.
+Ghosts do that, or so I've been told—a puff of breath, a featherweight push, things so small that you're never even sure they're real.